 - Rice cakes with peanut butter and banana

-If solids don’t sit well before a game, or players are very nervous, a liquid source of carbohydrate such as a fruit smoothie or liquid meal replacement can be a good option.
+If solids don’t sit well before a match, or players are very nervous, a liquid source of carbohydrate such as a fruit smoothie or liquid meal replacement can be a good option.

 As tennis matches are often played in hot conditions, replacing fluid losses and keeping cool at breaks in play is important.
 In addition, carbohydrate can enhance performance and delay the onset of fatigue.